MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

     - Contoso SKU selection: Computed Optimized Gen2
     - DR Uplift options: N/A, Synapse resiliency is part of its SaaS offering
     - Notes
-        - As at Dec 2021 - Azure Synapse Analytics only supports disaster recovery for dedicated SQL pools and [doesn’t support it for Apache Spark pools](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/microsoft-defender-for-key-vault-deploy-to-azure-synapse/ba-p/3201308#:~:text=Azure%20Synapse%20Analytics%20only%20supports%20disaster%20recovery%20for,snapshots%20for%20disaster%20recovery%20of%20dedicated%20SQL%20pools.)
+        - As of Dec 2021, Azure Synapse Analytics only supports disaster recovery for dedicated SQL pools and [doesn’t support it for Apache Spark pools](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/microsoft-defender-for-key-vault-deploy-to-azure-synapse/ba-p/3201308#:~:text=Azure%20Synapse%20Analytics%20only%20supports%20disaster%20recovery%20for,snapshots%20for%20disaster%20recovery%20of%20dedicated%20SQL%20pools.)

 - **Azure Synapse: Serverless and Dedicated SQL Pools**
     - Component Recovery Responsibility: Microsoft